Siglufjordur, Troll Peninsula, Northern Iceland

 Good time to visit

 Nordic climate - May, June and July are the driest months of the year.
 June to August is high season, and Iceland enjoys the midnight sun between late May and mid-July.
 From September through March, the night is dark enough to see the Aurora Borealis.

-Call us on to start planning your holiday to Siglo Hotel or take a look at our itineraries to Iceland
+To start planning your holiday to Siglo Hotel

 Nestled on Iceland's northern coast in the fishing village of Siglufjordur, Siglo Hotel is a stylish and comfortable base for exploring this beautiful region.
 This charming hotel offers fantastic views and easy access to Iceland's incredible scenery.